+During commissioning and early operations, however, templates can only produced incrementally through separate execution of the Template Generation Payload as data of sufficient quality is taken in various areas of the sky.
 Given the dependence of Prompt Processing on the availability of templates, validating DM's template generation capability is an important objective for Operations Readiness.
-Where and when templates are available, we expect Prompt Processing to proceed normally.